-Situated next to the Tissington and High Peak Trail and in the heart of the Peak District is our Bunk Barn accommodation in an original stone barn and our family friendly Campsite with our award-winning, Peak District, country pub on site.
+Situated next to the Tissington and High Peak Trail and in the heart of the Peak District is our family friendly Campsite with our award-winning, Peak District, country pub on site.
 Whether you are starting or finishing a walk or bike ride, or simply just want a base to visit the nearby market towns of Bakewell, Ashbourne and Buxton, The Royal Oak is the perfect location to explore and enjoy the all the varied activities and places the Peak District has to offer.
 A delicious breakfast menu has been created by our chefs to tempt you in even earlier (open 8.30am Saturday and Sunday).
 We also serve freshly ground Buxton Roastery coffee.

 If you would like to dine at The Royal Oak, which is on site, it is essential to make a reservation in advance.